Many call it black gold.

 What are the signs of too much compost?

 Normally, when adding compost to plants, you would expect them to thrive.
 But this won’t always be the case.
-If you add too much compost, it can have the opposite effect.
+If you add too much compost in soil, it can have the opposite effect.
 Your plants can shrivel and die.
 There are a few signs that you might have burned your plants.
 These include:

 - Yellowing or browning of the leaves